marissahuysentruyt/marissahuysentruyt/src/pages/work/vlog.md

 mobileImage: '/NT-mobile.png'
 mobileAltText: 'Neverland Travelers - Mobile'
 contribution: |
   I designed, built and deployed this entire website.
 This was the first website I created to implement everything I was learning on my own.
-I used as much HTML & CSS as I could, making sure the pages were responsive.
+I used as much HTML & CSS as I could, making sure the pages were responsive (although I understand a lot more now!).
 I had never deployed a website before, so using GitHub Pages, I launched our site!
-There's plenty of room on this first project for me to refactor code to be more readable, and clean up the design and visual styles.
+There's plenty of room on this first project for me to refactor code to be more readable, clean up the design and visual styles, and adhere to best practices more.
 linkText: neverlandtravelers.com
 link: https://www.neverlandtravelers.com
 languages: